Examinations Frequently Asked Questions

 When should I receive my Authorization to Test (ATT)?

-Once an application is submitted, it will be reviewed by staff, which can take two to three weeks.
 Upon the approval of an application, candidates are sent an Authorization to Test (ATT) notification within 24-48 hours which will include your 1-day eligibility window to take the examination.
 The ATT provides instructions and details for scheduling your test date and location.

 How do I schedule my examination?